theproductcoach/PM-Skills-Demo/Machine Learning/Unsupervised/.ipynb_checkpoints/README.md

 ## Data

 The data that is being used is contained in the 'delaney-solubility-with-descriptors.csv' file, this is a table with 5 columns.
-The actual content of the data isn't extremely important, but for context it is from and the original paper this was used in is
+The actual content of the data isn't extremely important, but for context it is from and the original paper this was used in is here.

 ### Import the Data